okfn/ckanext-csw/README.rst

 ckanext-csw
 ===========

-ckanext-csw is:
+ckanext-csw is made of several distinct parts:
- * a basic CSW server - to server metadata from the CKAN instance
+ * CSW Server - a basic CSW server - to server metadata from the CKAN instance
- * a command-line tool to help making requests of any CSW server
+ * cswinfo - a command-line tool to help making requests of any CSW server
+ * Validator - a python library that uses Schematron to validate geographic metadata XML

 CSW (Catalogue Service for the Web) is an OGC standard for a web interface that allows you to access metadata (which are records that describe data or services)